Donald Rusk Currey: Aftermath

 It took a few years for the information about the felling of Prometheus to reach the public, but once it did there was great controversy.
 Most criticism centered on the U.S. Forest Service's decision to permit the tree to be cut.
 Further, some critics questioned how the cutting of such an old tree was necessary given the topic Currey was studying.
 Since the Little Ice Age started no more than 600 years ago, many trees could presumably have provided the information he was after for that time period.
 However, in Currey's original report (Currey, 1965) he refers to the Little Ice Age as encompassing the entire period since 2000 BC, thus defining the Age over a much longer period than was later accepted.
-Whether this was common sentiment at the time is not known.
+Whether this was actually a common sentiment at the time, or simply a retroactive conclusion to explain the felling of such an old tree, is not known.
 In the article, Currey indicates that he sectioned the tree as much over the question of whether the oldest bristlecones were necessarily confined to California's White Mountains (as some dendrochronologists had been claiming) as from its usefulness in regard to studies of the Little Ice Age.

 The incident led to a tighter restriction on the felling of old trees, the eventual creation of Great Basin National Park overseen by the National Park Service, and the decision to hide the exact location of Methuselah, the tree then believed to be the oldest.
 Currey personally lobbied to get Congress to designate the area part of a national park.